-Advisors help students choose a suitable program of study and declare a concentration.
+Advisors help students choose a suitable program of study and declare a major.
 It is very important that you meet often with your advisor to keep you on track in fulfilling program requirements.

 Selected courses at the intermediate- or 300-level are intended to serve as bridges to more advanced, 400-level, courses.
-A couple of examples will help to illustrate some strategies for preparing yourself for advanced work.
+A few examples will help to illustrate some strategies for preparing yourself for advanced work:

 As these examples show, a student preparing for advanced work in philosophy needs to take into account the individual characteristics of the particular courses for which he or she is preparing.
-Detailed descriptions in the Course Guide change from year to year, so they are not always the most reliable resource for long-range planning.
-Once again, the best way to do this is to talk with a concentration advisor.
+Once again, the best way to do this is to talk with a departmental advisor.